telerik/blazor-docs/installation/nuget.md

 The following video explains how you can add the Telerik NuGet feed.
 If you prefer to do this yourself, follow the rest of this article.

+This video focuses on using `nuget.exe` as a generic approach to do this, but if you have .NET Core 3.1 or .NET 5 (or later) you do not need it - the `dotnet` CLI command allows you to manage nuget feeds.
+You can find examples of that later in this article.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c3m_BLMXNDk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Manual Steps - CLI